-As the market is seeing significant volatility, gold is rebounding.
+Why is gold making a comeback?
+Market volatility.
 Gold has long been considered a safe haven for investors in times of uncertainty.
 In the face of recent volatility and uncertain geo-political environment, investors have begun to once again warm to the precious metal.
 This bodes well for the top gold stocks.

 There is also another catalyst that can support gold’s price.
 Industry experts believe we reached peak gold in 2017, which means that moving forward, world gold extraction will decline.
 There has been a significant decrease in exploration and the lack of reserve replacements has experts leaning bullish.